egbuck/ormm/README.rst

    from ormm.mathprog import scheduling model = scheduling(prob_class="rental")

-For more details on usage and the problem descriptions, see the `documentation <https://ormm.readthedocs.io/en/stable/>`_.
+For more details on optional parameters, usage, and the problem descriptions, see the `documentation <https://ormm.readthedocs.io/en/stable/>`_.

 Developer Environment